Coupled poro-elastic behavior of hyper-elastic membranes: Results and Discussion

+Here we describe how the pore diameter scales with local ($\lambda$) and membrane-average stretch ($\bar{\lambda}$).
+We aim to establish a predictive relationship for the pore size based on observable parameters, specifically pressure and centerline deformation, both of which relate to $\bar{\lambda}$ as shown in \Cref{sec:elastic_characterization}.

+In addition to the local stretch measurements discussed in \cref{sec:local_stretch}, we directly measure the pore size for four different membranes using the stereo-deformation images (\Cref{fig:directPores}a).
+The normalized pore diameter, $d/d_0$, is shown for two one-layer and two three-layer membranes with different stiffnesses in \Cref{fig:directPores}b,c.
+Markers indicate different material stiffnesses, while colors represent the pore’s initial radial position $r_0$ on the membrane (see \Cref{fig:porous_patterns}).
+Throughout the rest of the paper, the pore diameter is determined from the pore area as $d = 2 \sqrt{A/\pi}$, while we note that pore eccentricity can reach values $e > 0.8$ at higher $\lambda$ (\cref{sec:local_stretch}).

+We observe that pores expand faster than both the membrane-average and local stretch (\Cref{fig:directPores}b,c), reaching over three times their initial diameter $d_0$.
+Similar hole expansion behavior has been demonstrated by \cite{cohen_cavitation_2010} for hyperelastic materials (Poisson ratio $\nu = 0.5$) with a single pore at the center.
+At low stretch values ($\bar{\lambda} < 1.2$), the pore diameter increases approximately linearly with $\bar{\lambda}$ across all radial positions and membranes.
+At higher stretches, pores near the membrane edge grow at a slower rate.

+The non-uniform pore expansion is caused by local stretches becoming more concentrated near the center of the membrane at large $\bar{\lambda}$ values (\Cref{fig:localStretchEcc}b,c).
+Interestingly, the pore diameter shows a consistent linear dependence on the local stretch $\lambda$ (\Cref{fig:directPores}c) for the majority of the pores measured.
+The only deviation from that trend is found for the soft, single-layer pores ($G = \SI{6.53}{\kilo\pascal}$) from the membrane with a higher applied pre-stretch $\lambda_0$ (\Cref{sec:method_membranes}).
+We use this linear relationship to compute the pore diameter $d/d_0$ in all cases where local stretch measurements are available.

+Using the scaling between local stretch and pore diameter, we determine pore size evolution as a function of $\bar{\lambda}$ and radial position $r$ for all membranes (\Cref{fig:localPoreDiameter}).
+In \Cref{fig:localPoreDiameter}a,b the pore diameter as a function of the radial position $r_0/D$ is presented for one membrane (five-layers at $G = \SI{13.2}{\kilo\pascal}$) before generalizing to all porosity levels and stiffness values in \Cref{fig:localPoreDiameter}c,d.

-From the local stretch analysis, we can directly determine the pore size evolution as a function of the membrane-average stretch ($\bar{\lambda}$) and the radial position ($r$) of the pores (\Cref{fig:localPoreDiameter}a).
-At small and initial $\bar{\lambda}$, the pore diameter ($d$) remain uniform across the membrane's radial position ($r_0 / D$) and are approximately $d \approx d_0$.
-As the membrane stretch increases, pores near the center ($r_0 = 0.1 D$) expand up to $d = 1.5 d_0$.
-A gradient of decreasing pore size evolves from the inner region of the membrane to the outer edge, corresponding to the radial stretch distributions observed in \Cref{fig:localStretchEcc}.
-This gradient becomes more pronounced with increasing membrane deformation ($\bar{\lambda}$).
-At the maximum observed membrane stretch ($\bar{\lambda} = 1.6$), the pore size difference between the innermost and outermost regions exceeds 20\%.
+At small $\bar{\lambda}$, pore diameters remain uniform across $r_0/D$, with $d \approx d_0$.
+As $\bar{\lambda}$ increases, central pores ($r_0 \approx 0.1 D$) expand up to $d = 3.5 d_0$.
+A radial gradient emerges, with decreasing pore size toward the membrane edge, reflecting the local stretch distributions in \Cref{fig:localStretchEcc}.
+This gradient intensifies with larger deformation.
+At $\bar{\lambda} = 1.6$, the diameter difference between central and edge pores exceeds 35\%.

-To quantify the pore size evolution across the membrane, we calculate the pore-average diameter ($\bar{d}$) according to the pore-average area ($\bar{a}$):
+To quantify the pore size evolution over all membranes, we define the membrane-average diameter $\bar{d}$ from the pore-average area $\bar{a}$: